 OP here.
 Genetic Connection is one thing, but lineage is a completely different matter all together.
 One might be related to Ezio at one time, but there was no way they could have known if they were related to him by being a distant nephew or niece or a friend of a friend.
-Direct lineage means that one's genology is directly linked to him/her.
+Direct lineage means that one's genealogy is directly linked to him/her.
 It's a lot tougher to locate one specific person's history to just one guy.
 And yes, Ezio was not celibate in the slightest—or at least not the period Cristina died in his arms—but you can't compare him to Genghis Khan and his sons who were notorious for their breeding.
 We are talking about one man here in a period where people don't live long and anything can happen.
 We are unsure if Ezio ever spawned a child, but judging by Desmond's genetic memory, Ezio wasn't shagging at the level of, say, the Borgias.
-Sure, Abstergo/Templars can use a Lineage team to track people's genectic history down.
+Sure, Abstergo/Templars can use a Lineage team to track people's genetic history down.
 However, they don't exactly know who was an Assassin and who wasn't or, better yet, who is an Assassin and who isn't.

 "We are unsure if Ezio ever spawned a child" - he certainly had at least one after the events of his games, the whole point of the Animus is that it's letting Desmond relive the lives of his ancestors.

 Exactly the idea.
 We don't know if he spawned a child before Desmond's obvious ancestor.
-So it is kind of odd to say that Ezio had multiple children before the point of concieving Desmond's ancestor.
+So it is kind of odd to say that Ezio had multiple children before the point of conceiving Desmond's ancestor.